shreya-pi/SP_Migration/automate_input_parameters_DQ/README.md

-Absolutely, Shreya!
-Here's a detailed `README.md` for the `automate_input_parameters_Dq/` folder that explains the full pipeline of dynamically generating and executing Snowflake `CALL` statements for stored procedures using LLM-driven SQL query generation.

----

 # 🤖 Automated Input Parameter Generator for Snowflake Procedures (DQ Testing)

 This module dynamically constructs valid `CALL` statements for Snowflake **stored procedures** by generating input parameter values using a **Huggingface transformer model** trained on database schemas.